 It is clear that the player himself has to provide an assistant.
-He has to present this assistant in time to the arbiter, not just before the round.
+He has to introduce this assistant in time to the arbiter, not just before the round.
 It is usual that 10 minutes are deducted from the time of the player who needs an assistant.
 No deduction should be made in the case of a disabled player.
+An example where a player is unable to use the clock is for religious reasons.